slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Research (to understand the customer - time spent alone on the web, reading and analyzing information)
 - Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
 - Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)

+> *"A man who stops advertising to save money is like a man who stops a clock to save time."
+-- Henry Ford [1863]*

 > *"If you make people think they’re thinking, they’ll love you.
 If you really make them think, they’ll hate you."
 -- Don Marquis [1878]*